 i don't just tell your story, but listen for every detail and heartbeat. i want to create a place where photography is powerfully transformative.

 Me personally, I like to read why people ended up where they did.
 There's something cool about a story of someone's life work full of bumps and turns, and you're more than welcome to mine.

 I started photographing with a point-and-shoot way back when and experimented with really glamorous, exquisite subject matter, selfies & my cats.
-Thankfully I did start photographing my friends using my dad's camera, when Facebook was suddenly really big and we all needed those fly profile pics.
+Thankfully, I did start photographing my friends using my dad's camera, when Facebook was suddenly really big and we all needed those fly profile pics.
 But, after a few months, I realized I was usually the one photographing and enjoying it.
 So, like the nerd that I am, I checked out every book from the library about photography and dove in headfirst, spending hours googling and shooting flowerpots 'til I could get the manual settings.
-When I opened RJI in 2013 in Wisconsin, I had no idea it'd become my life work — to be honest, I was just looking to shoot until I could land a fancy fashion / commercial gig in my dream city, New York.
-So I shot seniors, families, and a variety of subjects until ironically I found that this really put fire in my bones.
+When I opened RJI in 2013 in Wisconsin, I had no idea it'd become my life work.
+So I shot seniors, families, fashion, and a variety of subjects until I found that this really put fire in my bones.
 (Especially because I'm not usually an open person, I found it especially powerful to be able to get to know strangers and tell their stories —and even bring healing together.)

 I fell way in love with meeting people in an honest way, and realized there was no way I could imagine life without that!